MODULE 17 is composed of 1 video and a written module in which TRUSTEES WILL EXPLORE:

 - The components of an effective code of conduct

-- Processes in dealing with an alleged breach of Code of Conduct
+- Processes in dealing with an alleged breach of a code of conduct

-Trustees are the leaders of their school boards and advocates for a strong education system.
+School board trustees are leaders of their school boards and advocates for a strong education system.
 A clear understanding of a school board trustee’s role and responsibilities is fundamental to good governance.
-A school trustee is a member of a board, not a member of a parliament, and it is important for both trustees and the general public to understand that school board trustees hold no individual authority.
+A trustee is a member of a board, not a member of a parliament, and it is important for both trustees and the general public to understand that school board trustees hold no individual authority.
 Unlike provincial and federal parliaments, school board members do not vote according to an official political “affiliation” nor are there “governing” trustees and “opposition” trustees.

 For decisions of a board of trustees to be binding on a school board, they must be made at a legally constituted public board meeting where the board of trustees considers and passes a formal motion that receives a majority (or other applicable voting threshold) of the votes cast by its members.
 It is vital that trustees understand the requirements for an effective board meeting (See Module 12 — Running Effective Meetings) including the Rules of Order applicable to those meetings.
 An effective trustee understands their role within the board’s governance model and how decisions are made by the board.

-Under the Education Act responsibilities of the individual trustee include:
+Under the Education Act (s.
+218.1) duties of the individual trustee include:

-- carry out his or her responsibilities in a manner that assists the board in fulfilling its duties under the Education Act, and under related regulations and guidelines;
+- carry out his or her responsibilities in a manner that assists the board in fulfilling its duties under the Education Act, including the board’s duties under section 169.1, and under regulations and guidelines under the Act;

 - attend and participate in meetings of the board, including meetings of board committees of which he or she is a member;